cirosantilli/tex-cheat/README.md

 ## TeX output formats

 TODO can TeX output PDF?
 What are the supported output formats?
-The main (only) output format for `tex` is DVI, which was created for TeX, and can then be converted to other formats like PDF. `pdflatex` converts to PDF natively, and thus allows more PDF options like URLs.
+The main (TODO only) output format for `tex` is DVI, which was created for TeX, and can then be converted to other formats like PDF. `pdflatex` converts to PDF natively, and thus allows more PDF options like URLs.

+DVI can be converted quite well to PDF through `dvipdfm` which comes with TeX Live 2013 ISO.
+Text layer is kept and the output PDF looks good.

 It seems that `pdflatex` is a complete rewrite with options only supported there: <http://tex.stackexchange.com/questions/70854/how-can-i-save-shell-output-to-a-variable-in-latex>